Extremum Seeking Nonlinear Regulator with Concurrent Uncertainties in Exosystems and Control Directions: Introduction

-The rest of this paper is organized as follows: In Section \ref{section1}, some standard assumptions are introduced, and non-adaptive output regulation design is given, and one lemma is established, following some existing results from \cite{durr2013lie,chen2015stabilization}.
-Our main result is presented in Section \ref{section4}, and a numerical example will be given in Section \ref{section5} to illustrate our design well.
+The rest of this paper is organized as follows.
+In Section \ref{section1}, some standard assumptions are introduced, and a non-adaptive output regulation design is given.
+One lemma is established, followed by the presentation of some existing results from \cite{durr2013lie,chen2015stabilization}.
+The main result is presented in Section \ref{section4}.
+A numerical example is provided in Section \ref{section5} to illustrate the proposed design.

 \textbf{Notation:} $\|\cdot\|$ is the Euclidean norm. $\emph{Id} : \mathds{R}\rightarrow \mathds{R}$ is the identity function.
-For $X_1,\dots,X_N\in \mathds{R}^{n}$, let $\col(X_1,\dots,X_N)=[X_{1}^{T},\dots ,X^{T}_{N}]^T$.
-For two vector fields, $\alpha_i(x)$ and $\alpha_j(x)$, the Lie bracket denoted by $[\alpha_i(x), \alpha_j(x)]$ is given by: A function $\alpha : \mathds{R}_{\geq 0}\rightarrow \mathds{R}_{\geq 0}$ is of class $\mathcal{K}$ if it is continuous, positive definite, and strictly increasing. $\mathcal{K}_o$ and $\mathcal{K}_{\infty}$ are the subclasses of bounded and unbounded $\mathcal{K}$ functions, respectively.
-For functions $f_1(\cdot)$ and $f_2(\cdot)$with compatible dimensions, their composition $f_{1}\left(f_2(\cdot)\right)$ is denoted by $f_1\circ f_2(\cdot)$.
-For two continuous and positive definite functions $\kappa_1(s)$ and $\kappa_2(s)$, $\kappa_1\in \mathcal{O}(\kappa_2)$ means $\limsup_{s\rightarrow 0^{+}}\frac{\kappa_1(s)}{\kappa_2(s)}<\infty$.
+For $X_1,\dots,X_N\in \mathds{R}^{n}$, let $\col(X_1,\dots,X_N)=[X_{1}^{\!\top},\dots ,X^{\!\top}_{N}]^{\!\top}$.
+For two vector fields, $\alpha_i(x)$ and $\alpha_j(x)$, the Lie bracket denoted by $[\alpha_i(x), \alpha_j(x)]$ is given by: A function $\alpha: \mathds{R}_{\geq 0}\rightarrow \mathds{R}_{\geq 0}$ is of class $\mathcal{K}$ if it is continuous, positive definite, and strictly increasing. $\mathcal{K}_o$ and $\mathcal{K}_{\infty}$ are the subclasses of bounded and unbounded $\mathcal{K}$ functions, respectively.
+For functions $f_1(\cdot)$ and $f_2(\cdot)$ with compatible dimensions, their composition $f_{1}\left(f_2(\cdot)\right)$ is denoted by $f_1\circ f_2(\cdot)$.
+For two continuous and positive definite functions $\kappa_1(s)$ and $\kappa_2(s)$, $\kappa_1\in \mathcal{O}(\kappa_2)$ means $\limsup\limits_{s\rightarrow 0^{+}}\frac{\kappa_1(s)}{\kappa_2(s)}<\infty$.